sudharaka0829/zabbix/README.md

 #!/bin/bash

-# Function to execute a command as the zabbix user
+# Function to execute a command sequence as the zabbix user
 run_as_zabbix() {
     su -s /bin/bash -c "$1" zabbix
 }

 # Switch to the zabbix user and source the DB2 profile
-run_as_zabbix ". /home/db2inst1/sqllib/db2profile"
+run_as_zabbix ". /home/db2inst1/sqllib/db2profile && \
+               db2 connect to $DB_NAME > /dev/null 2>&1"

 # DB2 connection details
 DB_USER="your_db_username"